 FACILITIES AND RESOURCES

-All geography rooms are equipped with overhead projectors and students have the opportunity to complete investigations within one of the many computer suites across school.
+All geography rooms are equipped with overhead projectors and students have the opportunity to complete investigations within one of the many computer suites across the school.

-As a department, we subscribe to Digimaps, Geography Review, GeoFactsheet, GeoScience and are members of the Geographical Association.
+As a department, we subscribe to Geography Review, GeoFactsheet, GeoScience and are members of the Geographical Association.

 We have a vast library of geographical videos, OS Maps, atlas’ and textbooks for use within lessons.
-To allow students to participate fully in fieldwork opportunities we have all equipment necessary to complete river studies, climate investigations and geological studies.
+To allow pupils and students to participate fully in fieldwork opportunities we have all equipment necessary to complete river studies, climate investigations and geological studies.

 TRIPS AND VISITS

 Our fieldwork trips bring the processes we have studied within the classroom to life.
-Every year group conducts an investigation where all students collect, analyse, present and interpret the data collected in the field.
+Every year group conducts an investigation where all pupils and students collect, analyse, present and interpret the data collected in the field.

 Various extra-curricular opportunities exist at QEGS for budding Geographers.

 Geography clinics are an important activity for Year 10 and Year 11 pupils who are given a timetable of topics that will be covered to give an extra boost for exam skills and problem topics.